 You may have already noticed that a few things have changed when when travelling to most countries in Europe including:

-However, we still do not need a visa when travelling to the EU.
+However, we still do not need a visa or to apply for a visa waiver scheme when travelling to the EU.
 But that will soon change!

 The New Entry/Exit System for Visiting Europe

-Before talking about visas, we have to mention another change that needs to come in first: the Entry/Exit System.
+Before talking about the new visa waiver programme, we have to mention another change that needs to come in first: the Entry/Exit System.

 The Entry/Exit System will be an automated IT system that registers travellers from non-EU countries – that includes the UK – each time they cross a border into or out of the EU.